 Your social media accounts contain a lot of information about you.
 It is good to double-check your privacy settings on any of the platforms you are subscribed to.
 Make sure to carefully check who can see this information, as many platforms share information with everyone as a default.
 You may prefer to only share information with friends or family and not random strangers.

 Don’t Use Public Storages for Confidential Information

-Public storage, such as Google Docs or DropBox, has proven to be a beneficial feature, especially for those of us that need to share documents and collaborate.
+Public storage, such as Google Docs, DropBox, and alternatives like https://www.greenfly.com/other-resources/dropbox-alternative-for-media/, has proven to be a beneficial feature, especially for those of us that need to share documents and collaborate.
 However, many users make the mistake of saving private and confidential documents on these public servers.

 These public storages are not the ideal locations to save a list of passwords or scans of your passport or visa.
 The only time you should use these to store sensitive information is if you further encrypt the files.

 Use Messaging Apps With End-To-End Encryption

 It is essential to ensure that when you use any messaging app, it has end-to-end encryption.
 Most messaging apps have some sort of encryption, but in many cases, it is only encryption in transit.
 This means the messages are decrypted on the provider’s side and then stored on their servers.
 This means they have a copy of your conversations, and should their servers get hacked, your information will be available to those hackers.